 Some Brazilian jiu-jitsu black belts fighters had become World Champions achieving tremendous success applying some BJJ principles.
 However, have you ever wondered how they eventually do it?
 Sure, there is no surprise or achieving numerous results randomly!!
 It takes several years to deserve a jiu-jitsu black belt!

-Here are 5 BJJ principles that will make you better fighter to solve your most sophisticated life problems
+Here are 5 BJJ principles that will make you a better fighter to solve your most sophisticated life problems

 Jiu-Jitsu principle: Be Flow like Water.